Gulf War oil spill

-The Gulf War oil spill, or the Persian Gulf oil spill, was one of the largest oil spills in history, resulting from the Gulf War in 1991.
+The "Persian Gulf oil spill", was one of the largest oil spills in history, resulting from the Persian Gulf War in 1991.
 In January 1991, Iraqi forces allegedly began dumping oil into the Persian Gulf to stop a U.S. coalition-led water landing on their shores.
-Despite quite high initial estimates, the spill likely was about 4,000,000 US barrels (480,000 m3).
-Within the following months of the spill, most clean-up was targeted at recovering oil, and very little clean-up was done on Saudi Arabia’s highly-affected beaches.
+Despite quite high initial estimates, the amount of oil spilled was likely about 4,000,000 US barrels (480,000 m3).
+Within the following months of the spill, most clean-up was targeted at recovering oil, and very little clean-up was done on Saudi Arabia’s highly affected beaches.
 An initial study in 1993 found that the spill will not have long-term environmental consequences, but many studies since 1991 have concluded the opposite, claiming that the spill is responsible for environmental damage to coastline sediments and marine species and ecosystems.
-Considered an act of environmental terrorism, the spill was a heated political move that had implications for the larger Gulf War and temporarily damaged Kuwait and Saudi Arabia.
+Considered an act of environmental terrorism, the spill was a heated political move that had implications for the larger Persian Gulf War and temporarily damaged Kuwait and Saudi Arabia.

 Background

-The Gulf War oil spill came out of the Gulf War that took place from 1990-1991.
+The Persian Gulf War oil spill came out of the Persian Gulf War that took place from 1990-1991.
 The war—fought between Iraq, under Saddam Hussein, and the Coalition forces—started with Iraq’s invasion and occupation of Kuwait on August 2, 1990.
 The invasion was a result of long-standing territorial and oil disputes.
 Several months into the war, Coalition forces led attacks on Iraqi military in Iraq and Kuwait on January 16, 1991.
-Nearly a week later, Iraqi forces countered these attacks by dumping oil into the Persian Gulf, ultimately resulting in the massive Gulf War oil spill.
+Nearly a week later, Iraqi forces countered these attacks by dumping oil into the Persian Gulf, ultimately resulting in the massive Persian Gulf War oil spill.
 According to Energy Secretary James D. Watkins, US military had already prepared for such a move, as Saddam Hussein had previously threatened to dump oil into the Persian Gulf.